KARNATISAITHARUN/documentation/using-inspect-protect/protect/protect-java/configuring-the-microagent.md

 Environment Variable | `SHIFTLEFT_SEC_MODE`

 Values:
-- `REPORT`(default): Do not alter application behaviour, just report the detected attacks
+- `REPORT`(default): Do not alter application behavior, just report the detected attacks
 - `BLOCK`: Block application execution when attacks are found, by throwing a java.lang.SecurityException, and report the attack

 ### XXE